mattiasvillani/BayesLearnCourse/README.md

   *  so that you are in a position to ask questions at the session
   *  and then finish up the report after the lab session.

-* The datasets used in the labs are included in the **BayesLearnSU** R package which is available on github.
-To install it, you first need to install the devtools package.
+* The datasets used in the labs are included in the **SUdatasets** R package which is available on github.
+To install it, you first need to install the `remotes` package.
 ```
 # To install and load the package with the data
 install.packages("remotes") # only one time
 library(remotes)
-install_github("ooelrich/BayesLearnSU") # only one time
+install_github("StatisticsSU/SUdatasets") # only one time
-library(BayesLearnSU)

-# For general information about the package
-help("BayesLearnSU")
+library(SUdatasets)

 # For a list of all available data sets
 help(, "BayesLearnSU")